 We monitor and review a number of metrics, including the following key metrics, to evaluate our business, measure our performance, identify trends affecting our business, formulate financial projections, and make strategic decisions.
+Key business metrics and our financial performance are impacted by various factors discussed below, including fluctuations in the value of foreign currencies relative to the U.S. dollar.
 We believe these key business metrics provide meaningful supplemental information for management and investors in assessing our operating performance.

-March 31,
+June 30,

 2022 2021 % Growth

-Number of customers contributing more than \$5,000 in annual recurring revenue 15,639 12,332 27 %
+Number of customers contributing more than \$5,000 in annual recurring revenue 16,212 13,326 22 %

-Net dollar retention rate 115 % 112 %
+Net dollar retention rate 111 % 118 %